royalapplications/docs/src/r2023/scripting/objects/connections/royalrdsconnection.md

 When Session Takeover Warning is enabled, the client first checks for terminal sessions and warns the user if a session is already active with the same username.
 ### TCPACKTimeout
 Type: `int`, Default Value: `9`
+The connection's TCP ACK timeout in seconds.
+Advanced setting for high latency links.
+Use if you encounter timeout failures with your connection.
+### TCPConnectTimeout
+Type: `int`, Default Value: `15`
-The connection timeout in seconds.
+The connection's TCP Connect timeout in seconds.
 Advanced setting for high latency links.
 Use if you encounter timeout failures with your connection.
 ### TLSEncryption
 Type: `bool`, Default Value: `false`
 If set to true transport layer security (TLS) is enabled.